rhtb16/link_the_faces_of_evil_palette/README.md

-.ase and .css files containg the palette for all animations (backgrounds excluded) from "Link: The Faces of Evil", for the CD-i.
+.ase and .css files containing the palette for all animations (backgrounds not included) from the CD-i game "Link: The Faces of Evil".